-On 15 August 2013 a preliminary draft of this report was distributed to state and territory departments of primary industry and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) through the Plant Health Committee (PHC) as well as the Department of the Environment.
-Comments received via this consultation process were incorporated into the draft risk analysis report.
+In December 2014, a preliminary draft of this report was distributed to state and territory departments of primary industry and the Commonwealth Scientific and Industrial Research Organisation (CSIRO) through the Plant Health Committee (PHC) as well as the Department of the Environment.
+Comments received via this consultation process were incorporated into this draft risk analysis report.
 All comments endorsed the preliminary draft and its recommendations.